ut-ims-robotics/paap-thesis-2024-robotont-driver/README.md

 ## 2. Moving the robot using a keyboard
-The drivers for the simulated and for the real robot are both subscribing to a `/robotont/cmd_vel` topic, where the prefix `/robotont` specifies the namespace.
-To move the robot we have publish velocity messages to this exact topic with a correct namespace prefix.
+The drivers for the simulated and the real robot both subscribe to a `/robotont/cmd_vel` topic, where the prefix `/robotont` specifies the namespace.
+To move the robot, we have publish velocity messages to this exact topic with a correct namespace prefix.

-Here we use teleop\_twist\_keyboard node which translates command line keypresses to velocity messages and published these by default on `cmd_vel` topic.
-Two different ways for remapping the messages to the correct namespace are:
+Here we use the teleop\_twist\_keyboard node, which translates command line keypresses to velocity messages and published these by default on `cmd_vel` topic.
+We can change the topic by using either of the following two approaches:
 1. Run the node in the robotont namespace with a special argument `__ns` (preferred):
 ```bash
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py __ns:=robotont